equivalent/scrapbook2/archive/blogs/2015-04-23-ruby-ancestors-descendants-and-other-ways-how-to-pull-relatives.md

 # Ruby Ancestors, Descendants and other annoying relatives

+> Updates:
+> * 2015-04-24 23:22 Update 1: adding "Inherited hook" solution, recommended way how to do this

 (Spoiler alert, using StarWars plot to describe behavior)

 Let say you have an inheritance: